carwow/terraform-provider-hirefire/docs/resources/account.md

 # hirefire_account

-Provides a HireFire Account resource.
+Provides a HireFire account resource.
 This can be used to create and delete accounts from an organization.

 -> This account must still be authorized in order to work with the Heroku